 All you need is a ripe avocado and a lime for a super simple yet super tasty guacamole.
 Mash up your avocado and sprinkle in the juice from about half a lime.
 You could easily find a mix packet in a grocery store, but we like to keep things simple. :)

-used a box of Mexican rice mix.
+Of course, what's a burrito without rice?
+We just used a box of Mexican rice mix.
 Pretty much that means it's just spicy, right?
 Oh yea, it was amazing.

 Then there is the proper way of making your burrito.
 Take your super soft burrito shells and warm them for about 30sec in the microwave.